 The program admits students in cohort groups whose degree plans are structured to allow them to complete our program in approximately 3 years.
 We strive to develop a culture within and around our cohorts of compassion, friendship and resilient positivity.
 Courses are offered on the Adrian, Lansing and Southfield campuses.

 Completion of the Master of Arts degree in Clinical Mental Health Counseling leads to the Limited Licensed Professional Counselor (LLPC) credential in the State of Michigan.
 Achieving the status of a licensed professional counselor (LPC) is dependent on successful completion of both 3000 post-graduate supervised clock hours and the National Counselor Exam (NCE).

 Applicants meeting selection criteria (strong writing sample and letters of recommendation, relevant work experience, etc.) will be invited to a personal admissions interview.
-The minimum G.P.A. requirement is 3.0 (probationary admission under 3.0 may be considered.)
+The minimum G.P.A. requirement is 3.0 (on condition admission under 3.0 GPA may be considered.)